-Remember: Saving Your Photos From Your IPhone to An External Hard Drive is Not A back up strategy
+Saving Your Photos From Your iPhone to your External Hard Drive is Not a Backup Strategy

 If you have a single copy of your photos, on an external drive or even in the cloud and should something happen to that device or storage place then you could loose your photos.

 This is true whether your photos are on your iPhone only, loose your iPhone or something happens to it you loose your photos.

 If they are on an external hard drive, something happens to that drive then you will loose your photos.

 One story I head was of a mother on upgrading her phone wanted to give her old phone to her son.
 She didn’t realize that when she wiped the phone (because clearly she didn’t want her son to have her photos) it synced to the cloud and before she knew what was happening it wiped the photos from her old phone, her Mac where they were also synced to, her iPad …

 And they were gone.

 A backup is a must.
 You can;

 1. Backup the external drive you have just copied your photos onto another external hard drive using time machine.